-View the LEP’s Statement of Accounts 2017/18 and Profit and Loss for Accounts for 2017/18 along with Lancashire County Council’s Statement of Accounts.
+View the LEP’s Annual Accounts 2020/21 here along with Lancashire County Council’s Statement of Accounts here

 The Lancashire Enterprise Partnership Board comprises of the expertise of senior leaders from the private, public and higher education sectors.
 Board members are not remunerated for their time and all board members are required to complete a declaration of interest form which are published on our website.
 Declarations of interest is a standard item on all Board and sub-committee meetings.
 Where a decision is being taken which results in a conflict of interest, the board member in question is required to leave the room whilst a decision is taken.
 This is recorded in the minutes of the meeting.
 The LEP’s Conflict of Interest Policy can be viewed here.

 All funding which is awarded is subject to a competitive process engaging with a wide range of local stakeholders.
 Future funding opportunities will be through open advertisement and independent due diligence.
 All decisions are made in accordance with the declarations of interest protocol detailed above.